bibbox/app-phenotips-fair/README.md

 ## Standalone Installation

 Clone the github repository.
 If necessary change the ports in the environment file `.env` and the volume mounts in `docker-compose.yml`.
+All data for the FDP are set in the docker-compose.yml as enviroment variables for the Jupyter container.
 ```
 git clone https://github.com/bibbox/app-phenotips-fair
 cd app-phenotips-fair